feder-cr/resume_render_from_job_description/readme.md

 - [feder-cr](https://github.com/feder-cr) - Creator and Lead Developer

-## Contributing
+## How to contribute

 We welcome contributions from the community!
 Whether you are a designer, prompt engineer, software engineer, or have other skills to offer, there are several ways you can contribute to Resume_Builder_AIHawk:

-### Designers
+### Web Designers
 Help us enhance the visual appeal of the resume templates.
 [Learn how to contribute as a designer.](how_to_contribute/web_designer.md)

 ### Prompt Engineers
 Assist in refining and developing effective prompts for resume customization.
-[Learn how to contribute as a prompt engineer.](how_to_contribute/prompt_engineer)
+[Learn how to contribute as a prompt engineer.](how_to_contribute/prompt_engineer.md)

 ### Software Engineers
 Contribute by submitting pull requests to improve the codebase, fix bugs, or add new features.
-[Learn how to contribute as a software engineer.](#)
+[Learn how to contribute as a software engineer.](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project)

 ### Other Contributions
 You can also contribute by: